baggepinnen/LowLevelParticleFilters.jl/README.md

 ```
 ![window](figs/svec.png)

-as we can see, the result is quite noisy due to the stochastic filtering.
+as we can see, the result is quite noisy due to the stochastic nature of particle filtering.

 ## MAP estiamtion